amitmerchant1990/electron-markdownify/README.md

 **A minimal Markdown Editor**

-This is a minimal Markdown Editor based on Electron application based on the [Electron](electron.atom.io).
+This is a minimal Markdown Editor based on [Electron](electron.atom.io).

 ## How To Use